 Fireworks and Loud Noise!

-One of the oldest New Year’s traditions in Germany goes back to pre-Christianity.
-In the Pagen times, the Rauhnächte are the 12 days after the solstice where the wild spirits run free.
-And of course, Silvester falls right in the middle of that time.
-People believed that they could be scared off with loud noise… so bang the pots! shoot off the canons! and blow your horns!
+One of Germany’s oldest New Year’s traditions goes back to pre-Christianity.
+In the Pagan times, the Rauhnächte are the 12 days after the solstice, when the wild spirits run free.
+And, of course, Silvester falls right in the middle of that time.
+People believed Spirits could be scared off by loud noise… so bang the pots! shoot off the canons! and blow your horns!
 Send Wotan back to where he came from.
 Fireworks are noisy!
 And it’s logical that they were incorporated into the celebrations.

-Some believe that the fireworks may also be related to old tradition of rolling burning wheels down the hill.
-Pagens considered this a good way to bring the sun back.
+The fireworks may also be related to the old tradition of rolling burning wheels down the hill.
+Pagans considered this a good way to bring the sun back.
 And since it has every year, why not?

 (Note.
-Some German cities are putting limits or restricting fireworks this year, especially personal ones.
-What I’ve heard from people in Berlin, it’s about safety and controlling the chaos.)
+Some German cities are limiting or restricting fireworks this year, especially personal ones.
+I’ve heard from people in Berlin that it’s about safety and controlling the chaos.)

 Feuerzangenbowle